 Institutions

 The concept of urban systems has been taken up by the emerging field of urban climate resilience, with systems defined according to ecologies and natural resources, infrastructure and technology; and also the institutions by which they are managed, and the agents engaged in their use [24].
 Much of the focus of attention in resource, and more recently, in climate vulnerability and adaptation, has been directed towards the nexus of governance, institutions, organisations and actors [37].
-Yet there is also recognition of the need for better understanding of the ‘dynamic linkages between levels of governance….and the politics of the construction of scale’ (Adger et al., 2005; p.80) and ‘institutional processes such as regulatory structures, property rights and social norms associated with rules in use’ Adger et al (2005; p.78).
+Yet there is also recognition of the need for better understanding of the ‘dynamic linkages between levels of governance….and the politics of the construction of scale’ (Adger et al., 2005; p.80) and ‘institutional processes such as regulatory structures, property rights and social norms associated with rules in use’ (Adger et al 2005; p.78).
 This interest in institutional dimensions has tended to focus on rules and organisational structures, and the importance of having policies or strategies in place [38,39].

 It has been argued that institutional dimensions remain under researched [40], and how they operate in practice, especially in circumstances under which they are strained, remains a critical gap in current research and literature.
-One of the challenges that systems level approaches face is the reconciliation of the scale of systems with the influence of agency; and the extent to which actors can navigate the space within systems or influence system-scale change.
+One of the challenges that systems level approaches face is the reconciliation of the scale of systems with the influence of agency and the extent to which actors can navigate the space within systems or influence system-scale change.

 Climate change adaptation literature emphasises the importance of organisations and institutions to deal with greater degrees of uncertainty and risk, and to operate at multiple scales across ecological as well as administrative boundaries, while reconciling competing social and economic interests.
-Climate change is presented as a ‘wicked’ problem [42], creating greater variability and consequently increasing uncertainty and risk.
+Climate change is presented as a ‘wicked’ problem [42], complex in nature, creating greater variability and consequently increasing uncertainty and risk.
 With imperatives to move beyond a ‘predict and act’ approach to assessing future vulnerabilities and acting in anticipation of these, there are calls for new kinds of organisations, institutions, and decision-making.
 Much of this work is focused on the most appropriate design characteristics of such institutions, much influenced by the seminal work of Ostrom (2010) [41].
 Approaches to institutional design have taken on board concepts grounded in panarchy and resilience, with the ‘ability to learn’ allowing for better accommodation of changing circumstances.
 For some, addressing a wicked problem requires clumsy rather than linear policy responses [43] with new forms of politics and governance [44] and governance processes that are multi-scale, poly-centric and participatory [45,46,47,48] to better embrace complexity.
 Much of the theoretical work grounded in poly-centric governance argues the need for shared values and visions, and of learning and building trust [41].
 Others discuss the preconditions for polycentric governance strengthening adaptive capacity related to internal power dynamics and collaborative versus competitive relations that also includes no overarching centralised authority [49].

 Similar arguments have also permeated the literature on water resource management.
 Recognition of the multiple values, uses, and users involved with water across broad ecological landscapes has to calls for new approaches that are able to transcend established organisational boundaries between government departments and sectors.
 Adaptive management represents a paradigm shift in water management [50]; one that is consistent with a global emphasis on Integrated Water Resource Management (IWRM).
 The success of implementation appears to be mixed, and in many cases has either been stalled or reversed, with reports of internal conflicts between government agencies that have sought to protect their own influence and budgets in the face of encroachment from ‘integrated’ institutional structures.